 Also read: Chanoyu – Japanese Tea Ceremony

-Some restaurants display wax replicas of the dishes they serve in their windows.
-You can choose from these imitations or from photos on the menu.
-Tipping is not necessary in Japan.
+Many restaurants display wax replicas of the dishes they serve in their windows.
+You can pick straight from those imitations, or choose from the photos on the menu.
+Tipping is not customary in Japan.

 Taking Off Shoes in Japan

 Shoes inside the house are out of the question.
-Even in the early years of the school period, children leave their shoes in personal lockers and put on slippers or sandals, depending on the establishment.
+Even in the early years of school, children leave their shoes in personal lockers and switch into slippers or indoor sandals, depending on the building.

-Therefore, it is good to always have clean shoes inside, and if you are wearing socks, check if they are in good condition.
-After all, being barefoot is almost inevitable in Japan.
+It is therefore a good idea to keep a clean pair of indoor shoes handy, and if you are wearing socks, make sure they are in good shape.
+Being barefoot inside a Japanese home is almost unavoidable.

 Drinking Sake

-Therefore, if you do not want to drink too much, it is ideal to drink very slowly.
-The Japanese do not only drink sake, but also enjoy beer, wine, and whiskey.
+If you do not want to drink too much, the safest move is to sip slowly.
+The Japanese enjoy beer, wine, and whiskey alongside sake.

 Sitting at the Table

-Before the meal, each person says itadakimasu, and afterwards, gochisousama deshita.
+Before the meal, each person says itadakimasu, and after finishing, gochisousama deshita.
 Both phrases express appreciation for the food.
-In private homes, several dishes are usually served for each person.
+In private homes, several small dishes are usually served for each guest.

-Individual portions are placed for guests on their own plates in a defined position: cooked vegetables in the upper left corner, vegetables with Japanese seasoning in the upper right corner, grilled fish in the center, steamed rice in the lower left corner, Japanese pickles in the center below the fish, soybean soup, and the hashi below everything, closest to the person eating.
+Each portion is placed on the guest's own plate in a defined position: cooked vegetables in the upper left corner, seasoned vegetables in the upper right corner, grilled fish in the center, steamed rice in the lower left corner, Japanese pickles in the center just below the fish, soybean soup, and the hashi at the very bottom, closest to the person eating.

 Visiting Temples in Japan

-Japanese temples and shrines are places to admire nature and also to pray.
-And, to pray, it is good to follow some rules when visiting Shinto shrines, for example: two bows, two claps, and two bows.
-This is the correct way to start your thanks and requests to the heavens.
+Japanese temples and shrines are places to admire nature and to pray.
+And to pray properly at a Shinto shrine, it helps to know the basic sequence: two bows, two claps, one bow.
+That is the correct way to start your thanks and your requests to the heavens.

 Visiting a Friend

-If visiting a friend in the morning, greet them with Ohayou gozaimasu.
-If it is in the afternoon, with konnichiwa, and in the evening with konbanwa.
+If you are visiting a friend in the morning, greet them with ohayou gozaimasu.
+In the afternoon, say konnichiwa, and in the evening konbanwa.

-The host may respond with ohairi kudasai (please come in), to invite you to enter.
-Upon entering through the front door, say “ojama shimasu,” which means “Excuse me, I will enter your house.”
-Before entering, always remember to take off your shoes.
+The host may reply with ohairi kudasai (please come in) to invite you inside.
+As you step through the front door, say ojama shimasu, which means "excuse me for entering your home."
+And before that, always remember to take your shoes off.

-Unlike sentou (public bath), which are separated for men and women, some onsen, being outdoors and natural pools, accept people of both sexes.
-You must enter the onsen completely naked.
-Entry with towels or swimwear is not allowed.
+Unlike sentō (public baths), which are separated for men and women, some onsen — being open-air natural pools — accept bathers of both sexes.
+The rule is simple: you enter the onsen fully naked.
+Towels and swimwear stay out of the water.